aaronengland/common_functions/README.md

 ```

 ---

-## get_arpu_benchmarking_plots
+## generic_benchmarking_plots

-The `get_arpu_benchmarking_plots` function returns 2 subplots stacked on top of one another.
-The top plot is the actual current month's cumulative average revenue per user (ARPU) vs. predicted cumulative ARPU based on the current month's goal by day.
-The bottom plot is the current month's cumulative ARPU for the current month vs. the previous month's cumulative ARPU by day.
+The `generic_benchmarking_plots` function returns 2 subplots stacked on top of one another.
+The top plot is the actual current month's cumulative metric vs. predicted cumulative metric based on the current month's goal by day.
+The bottom plot is the current month's cumulative metric for the current month vs. the previous month's cumulative metric by day.

 Arguments:
+- `metric`: string indicating the metric displayed on the y-axis (ex: 'Ordering Accounts').
 - `country`: string identifying name of country (ex: 'US').
 - `name_month_yesterday`: string identifying the name of yesterday's month (ex: 'Oct').
 - `year_yesterday`: integer identifying yesterday's year (ex: 2019).